top of page

 Bongjun Kim, Yuanjian Huang, Kyung-Pil Ko, Shengzhe Zhang, Gengyi Zou, Jie Zhang, Moonjong Kim, Danielle Little, Lisandra Vila Ellis, Margherita Paschini, Sohee Jun, Kwon-Sik Park, Jichao Chen, Carla Kim, Jae-Il Park

-Spatiotemporal control of stem and progenitor cells is essential for lung regeneration, the failure of which leads to lung disease.
-However, the mechanism of alveolar cell plasticity during regeneration remains elusive.
-We previously found that PCLAF remodels the DREAM complex for cell cycle re-entry.
-PCLAF expression is specifically enriched in proliferating lung progenitor cells, along with the DREAM target genes by lung damage.
-Genetic ablation of Pclaf inhibited alveolar type I (AT1) cell regeneration from alveolar type II (AT2) cells, inducing lung fibrosis.
-Mechanistically, the PCLAF-DREAM complex directly transactivates CLIC4, promoting TGF-beta signaling that regulates the balance between AT1 and AT2 cells.
-Furthermore, a drug candidate that mimics the PCLAF-DREAM transcriptional signatures for lung regeneration was identified and validated in organoids and mice.
-Our study unveils an unexpected role of the PCLAF-DREAM axis in controlling alveolar cell plasticity for lung regeneration and proposes a viable option for lung fibrosis prevention.
+Cell plasticity, changes in cell fate, is crucial for tissue regeneration.
+In the lung, failure of regeneration leads to diseases, including fibrosis.
+However, the mechanisms governing alveolar cell plasticity during lung repair remain elusive.
+We previously showed that PCLAF remodels the DREAM complex, shifting the balance from cell quiescence towards cell proliferation.
+Here, we found that PCLAF expression is specific to proliferating lung progenitor cells, along with the DREAM target genes transactivated by lung injury.
+Genetic ablation of Pclaf impaired AT1 cell repopulation from AT2 cells, leading to lung fibrosis.
+Mechanistically, the PCLAF-DREAM complex transactivates CLIC4, triggering TGF-beta signaling activation, which promotes AT1 cell generation from AT2 cells.
+Furthermore, phenelzine that mimics the PCLAF-DREAM transcriptional signature increases AT2 cell plasticity, preventing lung fibrosis in organoids and mice.
+Our study reveals the unexpected role of the PCLAF-DREAM axis in promoting alveolar cell plasticity, beyond cell proliferation control, proposing a potential therapeutic avenue for lung fibrosis prevention.

 Tumor niche network-defined subtypes predict immunotherapy response of esophageal squamous cell cancer